 In his diary, Manningham writes that at the Candlemas feast: 'wee had a play called Mid ‘Twelve Night, or what you will’; much like the commedy of errores, or Menechmi in Plautus, but most like and neere to that Italian called Inganni.'

-Online collections of magazine and newspaper articles as well as interview transcripts, images and videos.
+A online collection of magazine and newspaper articles as well as interview transcripts, images and videos.
 You can sort your results by publication, full text versions and even date.
-Online databases are available through the portal and many require specific login details available on the Online databases' page.
+Online databases are available through the portal and many require specific login details.

 Suggested articles would include:

 Laughter in Twelfth Night and Beyond: Affect and Genre in Early Modern Comedy: An essay is presented on the prism of early modern understanding of emotion as passion, with the author outlining early modern attitudes to laughter and showing how such understanding helps generate the two plots of the play "Twelfth Night" by William Shakespeare.
 Topics discussed include the main sources on the status of laughter in early modern England, humanist heritage and the moderation of passions, and the Italian/Illyrian love plot and the figure of passionate "translation."